Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Trainer: Steve Asmussen

-Jockey: Irad Ortiz, Jr.
+Jockey: Irad Ortiz Jr.

 Midnight Bourbon closed well from the back of the pack to finish sixth in the Kentucky Derby after being forced out of his normal front-running style at the start.
 He should be back on the early lead in the Preakness to help set the pace.
-He will have to fend off other front-runners like Medina Spirit and perhaps Concert Tour, making his bid for the second leg of the Triple Crown that much tougher.
+He will have to fend off other front-runners such as Medina Spirit and perhaps Concert Tour, making his bid for the second leg of the Triple Crown that much tougher.

 No. 6 Rombauer (12-1)